Home Talent League Baseball: Verona upset by Dodgeville

 Jordahl said Dodgeville pitcher Austin Larson really mixes up his pitches.

 “I’m just trying to find a ball over the plate, get on top of it and drive it,” he said.
 “I wasn’t sure if it was going to be out or not.
-You are not sure until it goes over the fence.
 I was just glad to keep the team in the game.”

 Pederson pitched three innings and gave up five runs on three hits.
 He struck out three and walked three.
 Andres Kleinsek pitched one shutout inning.

-“It’s never over until the last out,” Jordahl said.
+“It’s never over until the last out,” he said.
 “You have to keep grinding out at-bats and trying.
 I was really proud of the bottom of the order.
 We didn’t quit.”